bixBeta/scRNA-WS24/Lessons/Week2.md

 <details>
 <summary> Reminder
 </summary>
-<i>It is always a good habbit to check if all of the libraries needed for the analysis are loaded in the R environment.
+<i>It is always a good habit to check if all of the libraries needed for the analysis are loaded in the R environment.
 If you close your Rstudio session often times it will require you to re-load the necessary libraries.<br>
 And when you analyze scRNAseq data after the workshop, you may need to install these packages in Rstudio before you can load and use them.</i>
 </details>